ktmaxs/Iota/README.md

 pygame should be already installed, but if you messed up like I did, you can just use this: https://amiradata.com/how-to-install-pygame-using-pip-ide/

 `pip3 install -U scikit-learn` documentation: https://scikit-learn.org/stable/install.html

+The code that is supposed to be run is `colors.py`.
+I have supplied the other codes as examples and waypoints to that code, in case it is needed.

 **BASKETBALL**